 Some of the stories I had heard before, but the webinar’s moment that resonates for me is Richard declaring that colored gemstones cannot fully be appreciated if they are considered to be mere commodities.
 This is the slippery slope traversed by the diamond trade.
 I’ll let Richard explain that for himself in the webinar, but he had the audacity to critique this same diamond grading schema decades ago, and it gained him few friends.
-If gemstones intrinsically are works of art, as he suggests, that’s the wavelength I was on when I wrote for Pala, more or less.
+If gemstones intrinsically are works of art, as he suggests, that’s the wavelength I was on, more or less, when I wrote for Pala.
 What follows is a random sampling of how I let myself wander on that wavelength.

 I’m purposely omitting most images here, in the hope that you’ll peruse my prose.
 But watch the webinar first.